Pometry/Raphtory/docs/source/Analysis/queries.md

 We have only executed algorithms over monolithic views of graphs so far.
 However, the nice part about Raphtory is that you can run them over sequences of perspectives to discover dynamic changes.
-A quick example to do so below:
+A quick example to do so:

 ```scala
 graph